- Explain the concept of mindful eating

 Let your body catch up to your brain

 Eating rapidly past full and ignoring your body’s signals vs. slowing down and eating and stopping when your body says it’s full.

 Slowing down is one of the best ways we can get our mind and body to communicate what we really need for nutrition.
 The body actually sends its satiation signal about 20 minutes after the brain begins eating, which is why we often unconsciously overeat.
-But, if we slow down, you can give your body a chance to catch up to your brain and hear the signals to eat the right amount.
-Simple ways to slow down might just include following many of your grandmother’s manners, like sitting down to eat, chewing each bite 25 times (or more), setting your fork down between bites, and all those old manners that are maybe not as pointless as they seemed.
-What are some ways you can slow down eating and listen more deeply to your body’s signals?
+But, if we slow down, we can give our body a chance to catch up to our brain and hear the signals to eat the right amount.
+Simple ways to slow down might just include following manners, such as sitting down to eat, chewing each bite 25 times (or more), setting your fork down between bites.
+All those old manners maybe not as pointless as they seemed.
+What are some ways you can slow down when eating and listen more deeply to your body’s signals?

 Know your body’s personal hunger signals